Since inception, CAST has helped thousands of people via structured programmes and ongoing services.

 • AI self-serve course

-Our free self-serve AI course consists of seven weekly emails, each containing a guided activity designed to help participants comfortably familiarise themselves with AI — and discover how it can make day-to-day work life easier.
-The course launched in January 2025.
+Our free self-serve AI course consists of eight weekly emails, each containing a guided activity designed to help participants comfortably familiarise themselves with AI — and discover how it can make day-to-day work life easier.

-97% of survey respondents described the course content as 'engaging and relevant’ - and, when asked how likely they were to continue applying what they'd learned, respondents returned an average result of 9 out of 10.
+In our ongoing feedback survey, 91% of survey respondents have described the course content as 'engaging and relevant’ - and, when asked how likely they were to continue applying what they'd learned, respondents returned an average result of 9 out of 10.

-Find out more - and sign up for the course
+Find out more - and sign up for the AI self-serve course

 • Library of AI experiments

-Our 2025 AI survey revealed a widespread appetite for exploring ways in which other organisations are using AI, with 75% of respondents keen to access case studies.
-In response, we have developed a collection of explorations into AI, shared by both charities and funders.
+Our 2026 survey revealed an appetite for insights into ways that organisations are using AI, with 81% of respondents keen to access case studies.
+To support this, we've developed a collection of AI experiments, shared by charities and funders.

-Entries cover topics such as user research, AI policy creation, data analysis and transcription - and for each experiment, contributors share what worked well, what didn’t - and the advice they’d give to others.
+Entries cover topics such as user research, AI policy creation, data analysis and transcription - with contributors sharing what worked well, what didn’t - and the advice they’d give to others.

-The growing collection now spans more than 30 experiments, shared by 18 organisations.
-The library has proven very popular, attracting more than 2,500 unique visitors since launching in July 2025.
+The growing collection now spans more than 30 experiments, shared by over 20 organisations.
+The library has proven very popular, attracting more than 5,400 unique website visitors since launching in July 2025.

-Find out more - and explore the library
+Find out more - and explore the AI experiments library

 Theory of Change